-E3 2017 Updates: Nintendo Going ‘Big’, Xbox Games To Have More Time On Stage
+E3 2017 Updates: Nintendo Going ‘Big,’ Xbox Games To Have More Time On Stage

 “We wouldn’t turn our noses up at a Halo 3 remake, though.
 Plus, playing that iconic music inside the conference hall will guarantee E3 2017 gets off to a great start (bonus points for a choir and orchestra),” it added.

-Microsoft will deviate from its usual E3 calendar as it is now expected to hold its E3 2017 presentation on a Sunday afternoon (June 11), instead of doing it on the Monday of the convention week, GameSpot explained.
-Microsoft’s latest hardware, the Project Scorpio, could also be present at E3, although there are also rumors suggesting that the Xbox maker might host a dedicated event to showcase the new console and it could take place before the E3 2017 convention.
+Microsoft will deviate from its usual E3 calendar as it is now expected to hold its E3 2017 presentation on a Sunday afternoon (June 11) instead of doing it on the Monday of the convention week, GameSpot explained.
+Microsoft’s latest hardware, the Project Scorpio, could also be present at E3, although there are also rumors suggesting that the Xbox maker might host a dedicated event to showcase the new console before the E3 2017 convention.

 Other companies and game publishers have already announced certain titles that will take the E3 spotlight.
-Some of the confirmed games that will be present in E3 are Star Wars Battlefront 2, FIFA 18, and Need for Speed.
+Some of the confirmed games that will be present at E3 are Star Wars Battlefront 2, FIFA 18, and Need for Speed.
 Moreover, Game Rant reported that the upcoming event will also feature a demo ofFallout 4 VR, as confirmed by Pete Hines, Bethesda’s PR and marketing vice president.
 Furthermore, coming back to grace the E3 stage is EA Play of Electronic Arts.

 Do you want to know other feasibilities that could happen at E3 2017?
-Watch this YouTube video below from Game Scoop!, which shares tons of their E3 predictions.
+Watch this YouTube video below from Game Scoop, which shares tons of their E3 predictions.

-This year’s E3, the “world’s premier event for computer, video and mobile games and related products” will be held from June 13 to 15, according to its official website.
+This year’s E3, the “world’s premier event for computer, video and mobile games and related products,” will be held from June 13 to 15, according to its official website.
 For the first time in E3 history, Entertainment Software Association will be opening the doors to the public.
 In fact, the organizers released 15,000 tickets that went on sale last month.

 The Inquisitr will continue to provide E3 2017 updates as more news arrives.